hzhang20902/hzhang20902/README.md

 - 🌱 I’m currently an ensemble director and guitar instructor at Philadelphia's historic and only institution for jazz,
 - [the Clef Club](https://clefclubofjazz.org/).
 I am also learning all the nuances in the rabbitholes of fullstack development, such as:
 -
-- Threejs, GLTF, Blender, React Three Fiber/Drei
+- [Threejs, GLTF, Blender, React Three Fiber/Drei](https://deploy-react-three-test.herokuapp.com/) (Takes a few to fully load, but click, drag, zoom!)
 - ReactJs
 - RESTful APIs, MVC(+Service), Java/Spring Boot
 - PSQL, dB migration, and integration w/Maven and Flyway